sketch-myname/Internal-bot/README.md

 - `Hits` and `Headshots` - show all hits and headshots on others players. (**?**)
 - `All Shots` - show all shots. (**?**)
 - `Overall Score` - points for kills, bringing flags, etc - will be compatible with CTF + TS. (**?**)

+**Note: These features are planned for future implementation and may not be available immediately.**